woocommerce/woocommerce-ios/ARCHITECTURE.md

 It's important to note that in the proposed architecture Model Entities must be defined in two spots:

-    A.  Storage.framework
+A.      **Storage.framework**

         New entities are defined in the CoreData Model, and it's code is generated thru the Model Editor.

-    B.  Networking.framework
+B.      **Networking.framework**

         Entities are typically implemented as `structs` with readonly properties, and Decodable conformance.

-In order to avoid code duplication we've taken a shortcut:
+In order to avoid code duplication we've taken a few shortcuts:

-    1. All of the 'Networking Entities' are typealiased as 'Yosemite Entities', and exposed publicly (Model.swift).
+*       All of the 'Networking Entities' are typealiased as 'Yosemite Entities', and exposed publicly (Model.swift).
         This allows us to avoid the need for importing `Networking` in the main app, and also lets us avoid reimplementing, yet again, the same entities that have been defined twice.

-    2. Since ResultsController uses internally a FRC, the Storage.Model *TYPE* is required for it's initialization.
+*       Since ResultsController uses internally a FRC, the Storage.Model *TYPE* is required for it's initialization.
         We may revisit and fix this shortcoming in upcoming iterations.

         As a workaround to prevent the need for `import Storage` statements, all of the Storage.Entities that are used in